 I’m a big believer of layered flavors, infused ingredients, and all things macerated.
 I’ve actually had friends argue over who got the last jar of this wonderful jelly!
 The preparation for this recipe takes some time, but its well worth it.
 Besides the amazing taste, this recipe makes a beautiful, jeweled jelly.

-Adapted from Ball “Basil Banana Pepper Jelly”
+Recipe adapted/modified from Ball “Basil Banana Pepper Jelly”

 1 cup sweet bell peppers (green), uniformly minced